ChrisCooper0/Leaflet_Recharts/README.md

 ### View the site [here](https://zen-murdock-8d84f0.netlify.app/)
-### Alternatively clone the report and run 'npm install' then 'npm start' to run locally
+### Alternatively clone the repo and run 'npm install' then 'npm start' to run locally